awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-sns-setup.md

 1. Choose **Edit**\.

-1. Add the following `Sid` block to the existing policy and replace each *user input placeholder* with your own information \.
+1. Enter the following `Sid` block after one of the existing `Sid` blocks in the existing policy\.
+Replace each *user input placeholder* with your own information\.

    ```
    {